carpentries-incubator/R-ecology-lesson/episodes/00-introduction-r-rstudio.Rmd

 Using a consistent folder structure across all your projects will help keep a growing project organized, and make it easy to find files in the future.
 This is especially beneficial if you are working on multiple projects.

-We will use a basic structure for this workshop, which is often a good place to start.
+We will use a basic structure for this workshop, which is often a good place to start, and can be extended to meet your specific needs.
 Here is a diagram describing the structure:

 ```
 R-Ecology-Workshop